xabbu42/Master/arbeit.md

 \Begin{definition}
-The cycle-free fragment of a system $Y$, denoted by $Y^⊗$, is the collection of all sequents that each has a prehistoric-cycle-free
+The cycle-free fragment of a system $Y$, denoted by $Y^⊗$, is the collection of all sequents that each have a prehistoric-cycle-free
 $Y$-proof [@yu2017 787].
 \End{definition}